Skip to main content

 How to draw irregular shapes

-With the PolylineBézier curve or Polygon tools, you can draw irregular shapes and turn them into booths, spaces or background shapes.
+With the PolylineBézier curve or Polygon tools, you can draw irregular shapes and turn them into booths, spaces , or background shapes.
 Drawing a shape with one of these tools, just click where you want the corner to be, and then continue moving your mouse.
+By holding Shift, you can constrain curves to even angles (45° or 90°).

 • Polyline will create a transparent (stroke-only) shape with straight lines.
-You can fill it with any color using the settings panel.
+You can fill it with any color using the Properties panel.

 • Polygonwill create a filled shape with straight lines.